Khawaja Muhammad Nizam-ul-Mehmood

 Khawaja Muhammad Nizam-ul-Mehmood is a Pakistani politician who was a Member of the Provincial Assembly of the Punjab, from May 2013 to May 2018.

 Early life and education

 He was born on 5 January 1975 in Dera Ghazi Khan.

 He graduated in 2008 from Bahauddin Zakariya University and has a degree of Bachelor of Arts.

 Political career

-He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Peoples Party from Constituency PP-241 (Dera Ghazi Khan-II) in 2013 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Peoples Party from PP-241 (Dera Ghazi Khan-II) constituency in the 2013 general election in Pakistan.